moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ### 1. Contentful API rate limits

-API Rate limits specify the number of requests a client can make to Contentful APIs in a specific time frame.
+API Rate limits specify the maximum number of requests a client can make to Contentful APIs in a specific time frame.
 Every request counts against a per second rate limit.

-Currently Conentful doesn't enforce any limits on requests that hit their CDN cache.
+Currently, Contentful doesn't enforce any limits on requests that hit their CDN cache.
 For requests that do hit the Content Delivery API enforces rate limits of 78 requests per second.

 When a client gets rate limited, the API responds with the `429 Too Many Requests` status code and sets the `X-Contentful-RateLimit-Reset` header that tells the client when it can make its next request.

 ### 2. Custom Caching Layer

-One preventive measure for avoiding hitting the rate limit for Contentful is to implement your own custom caching layer.
+One preventive measure to avoid hitting the rate limit for Contentful is to implement your own custom caching layer.
 This can be done by setting up a proxy server which will add an `s-maxage` HTTP header into the Contentful's response.

 This header will then be interpreted by the _CDN_ that is delivering the application (for example _CloudFlare_), which will cache the response and avoid repeating the same request to Contentful during a specified time interval.